jeguiguren/comp20-jeguiguren/notuber/README.md

 README

+Assignment 2: The Ride Sharing Service
+Author: Jorge Eguiguren

-1. Overall, all parts of this program have been correctly implemented.
+Overall, all parts of this program have been correctly implemented.

-2. I would like to thank my friend Ralfi Salhon, with whom I discussed this assignment.
+I would like to thank my friend Ralfi Salhon, with whom I discussed this assignment.

-3. I spent approximately 4 hours in this assignment.
+I spent approximately 4 hours completing this program.